jalotra/Neural_Network_From_Scratch/README.md

 ## Implementing neural networks ##

-*I strongly recommend that use atleast see Lectures 12 and 13 to have a basic understanding of neural networks*
+*I strongly recommend that you atleast see Lectures 12 and 13 to have a basic understanding of neural networks*

 All the methods related to neural network are implemented in `src\classifier.c`.
 Check all the mentioned functions in this file.